Checks on Windows Task Scheduler tasks and alerts based on status and results.

-The Task Scheduler Event Monitor watches over your Windows Task Scheduler tasks and alerts you if anything goes wrong.
-This event monitor will let you know if tasks have been disabled or have missed recent runs with your choice of alert level.
+This event monitor connects to the Windows task scheduler and alerts about tasks that have been disabled or have missed recent runs.
 It can also check the last result status and warn based on what it finds.

-Check the first checkbox to be notified if the event monitor cannot connect to your Windows device.
+Use this option to alert if the event monitor cannot connect to the network device.

 Use this option to get alerts if the event monitor was able to connect to the task scheduler but no tasks were found.

 Tasks can miss runs for a variety of reasons including if the system was powered off during its scheduled run time.
 Use this option to get alerts about missed runs.

 Use this option to get alerts when the event monitor detects any tasks that are disabled.

 With this option, you can specify a last result that you expect to be returned by the task.
 The event monitor will alert you if any other result is returned.